-- "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges - Sept 2020 Keeping Children Safe in Education September 2020 - Information Sharing Guidance for Safeguarding Practitioners DfE July 2018 Information Sharing Guidance - Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 Children missing education GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Prevent Duty Guidance - Female Genital Mutilation Act 2003 - Multi-agency Statutory Guidance on Female Genital Mutilation July 2020 - Anti-Social Behaviour, Crime and Policing Act 2014 - Serious Violence Strategy 2018 - Sexual Violence and Sexual Harassment between Children in Schools and Colleges May 2018 Sexual Violence and Sexual Harassment between Children in Schools and Colleges - The Equality Act 2010 Equality Act 2010: quidance GOV.UK - The United Nations Convention on the Rights of the Child (UNCRC) United Nations Convention on the Rights of the Child - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Policies and Procedures of the Buckinghamshire Safeguarding Children Partnership BSCP - 2.3 We believe clear governance and leadership is central to imbedding a safeguarding culture.
+- Children Act 1989 (amended 2004) - "Working Together to Safeguard Children 2018" July 2018 Working Together To Safeguard Children July 2018 - "Keeping Children Safe in Education"- statutory guidance for schools and further education colleges Sept 2021 Keeping Children Safe in Education September 2021 - Information Sharing Guidance for Safeguarding Practitioners DfE July 2018 Information Sharing Guidance - Children Missing Education; Statutory Guidance for Local Authorities Sept 2016 Children missing education - GOV.UK - Statutory Guidance issued under section 29 of the Counter-Terrorism and Security Act 2015 Prevent Duty Guidance - Sexual Violence and Sexual Harassment between Children in Schools and Colleges Sept 2021 Sexual Violence and Sexual Harassment between Children in Schools and Colleges - The Equality Act 2010 Equality Act 2010: guidance GOV.UK - What to do if you're worried a child is being abused March 2015 What to do if you are worried a child is being abused - Statutory guidance on FGM Multi-agency Statutory Guidance on Female Genital Mutilation July 2020 - Policies and Procedures of the Buckinghamshire Safeguarding Children Partnership BSCP - 2.2 We believe clear governance and leadership is central to embedding a safeguarding culture.
 The Governing Body takes its responsibility seriously under section 175 of the Education Act 2002 to safeguard and promote the welfare of children; working together with other agencies to ensure adequate arrangements are in place within our school to identify, assess, and support those children who are suffering harm or whose welfare may be in question.
-Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annex A of Keeping Children Safe in Education September 2020.
-They must ensure that there is an auditable system in place to evidence this. - 2.4 All staff are required to read and adhere to the Staff Code of Conduct which governs behaviours expected of them, as well as having an understanding of the Behaviour Policy for children and our Attendance Policy. - 2.5 We recognise that all staff and Governors have a full and active part to play in protecting our pupils from harm and actively promoting their welfare and ensuring that every child's welfare is our paramount concern.
-Each member of staff is responsible for contributing to a positive culture of safeguarding in Dropmore Infant School.
+Governors will ensure all staff at the school have read and understood their responsibilities pertaining to Part 1, Part 5 and Annex B of Keeping Children Safe in Education September 2021.
+They must ensure that there is an auditable system in place to evidence this. - 2.3 All staff are required to read and adhere to the Staff Code of Conduct. - 2.4 The school recognises that as well as threats to the welfare of children from within their families, children may be vulnerable to abuse or exploitation outside their homes and from other children.
+Staff must remain vigilant and alert to these potential risks.